 A child or youth may hide their substance use because they know it's illegal for them to buy alcohol and other drugs.
 They also might not want you or other adults to know what they're using.
 It's also important to remember that having mental health challenges and using a substance doesn't necessarily mean that a child or youth has a concurrent disorder.
 If you're concerned, it's best to talk to a doctor or a mental health professional.

 A child or youth who may have a concurrent disorder needs to see a doctor for an assessment.
 The doctor can refer them for special treatment and support services.
 The goal of treatment should be to help the young person take control over their life and to make positive changes.
 It may not be realistic to stop all substance use, but it's possible to lessen the harms linked to it.
 A child or youth is more likely to follow a treatment plan when it makes sense to them.
 When the young person works through both problems together, it's easier to make positive changes and lower the risk of relapses.

 In general, there are two basic groups of formal treatment: talk therapy and medication.
 The exact treatment a child or youth receives will depend on many different things:

-- what mental disorder and substance use problem they're living with
+- what mental illness and substance use problem they're living with

 - how severe each problem is